Topics Map > Tableau

 Role of Data, Academic Planning and Institutional Research (DAPIR)

 For the purposes of authorizing workbooks, enforcing standards, and maintaining organization of the server, the Data, Academic Planning and Institutional Research (DAPIR) will review and approve all Tableau workbooks for the enterprise.
-APIRDM also serves as the first point of contact for troubleshooting Tableau Server issues and for interacting with UW System Administration on Tableau Server.
+DAPIR also serves as the first point of contact for troubleshooting Tableau Server issues and for interacting with UW System Administration on Tableau Server.

 Role of Data Stewards